makerdao/mips/MIP10/mip10.md

 6. If the Executive Vote passes, the Oracle Team assists the newly appointed Feed to set up their Feed infrastructure and communication channels.

-7. The Oracle Team updates [MIP10c17](MIP10c17-Subproposal-Template.md)
+7. The Oracle Team updates [MIP10c17: List of Feeds](MIP10c17-List-of-Feeds.md)

 8. The Oracle Team updates [MIP10c5: List of Active Oracles](MIP10c5-List-of-Active-Oracles.md)